IQTLabs/rfml/README.md

                 debug=False,
                 estimate_frequency=True,            # Whether the frequency bounds for an annotation should be calculated. estimate_frequency needs to be enabled if you use min/max_bandwidth spectral_energy_threshold=0.95,     # Percentage used to determine the upper and lower frequency bounds for an annotation force_threshold_db=-58,             # Used to manually set the threshold used for detecting a signal and creating an annotation.
-If None, then the automatic threshold calcuation will be used instead. overwrite=False,                    # If True, any existing annotations in the .sigmf-meta file will be removed min_bandwidth=16e6,                 # The minimum bandwidth (in Hz) of a signal to annotate max_bandwidth=None,                 # The maximum bandwidth (in Hz) of a signal to annotate
+If None, then the automatic threshold calculation will be used instead. overwrite=False,                    # If True, any existing annotations in the .sigmf-meta file will be removed min_bandwidth=16e6,                 # The minimum bandwidth (in Hz) of a signal to annotate max_bandwidth=None,                 # The maximum bandwidth (in Hz) of a signal to annotate